jwadhams/json-logic-js/README.md

   - `or`
   - `?:` - [ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator), like `a ? b : c;`
   - `var` - Retrieve data from the provided data object
+  - `log` - Logs the first value to console, then passes it through unmodified.